dmac/fezzik/weave_todo.md

 * `target_host` is gone
 * `host` is now an alias for `target_host`, not a method
 * `rsync` no longer exists (unless we write a new helper function)

+## Other docs to write

+* document --trace and --dry-run passthrough flags
+* puts is not thread-safe; instead, use print "" + "\n"